 I couldn’t believe how much high energy was coming out of my beagle.
 It can be really overwhelming.
 Use this time to train, train, train as it will pay off later.– Cassie (Beagle Owner)

 When we say Beagles are active dogs, we’re not just making this up.
 According to the AKC, Beagles are one of the 15 most active dog breeds – of all sizes!
-They’re on the same list as German Shepherds, Corgis and Border Collies.
+In fact, they’re on the same list as the Border Collie and German Shepherd.

 Typically known for having a calm demeanor, Beagles are most active when they’re playing or working.
 It’s worth noting that the high energy usually tappers off after some years.
 A number of owners report they mellow out around 3 to 4 years old.

 The naturally curious mindset of the Beagle makes them ideal candidates for trying new activities, such as swimming.
-While many other small dog breeds may shy away from the intimidating body of water, Beagles are always ready for new experiences.
+While many small dogs may shy away from the intimidating large body of water, Beagles are always ready for new experiences.

-Dogs are excellent at learning from one another.
-They’re smart enough to model each other’s behaviors including activities, habits and tendencies.
+In general, dogs are excellent at learning from one another.
+They’re intelligent enough to model each other’s behaviors including activities, habits and tendencies.
 It’s why training a puppy with an older dog in the household is easier.

 We call this allelomimetic behaviors, which refers to the dog’s natural tendency to want to be with other dogs and follow their lead.
 It’s why puppies want to play with all dogs.
 From an early age, puppies will try to imitate their “seniors.”